-Six years as a special correspondent with HT Wknd, the Hindustan Times' Sunday paper, and I came away with bylines I am supremely proud of.
+JOURNALISM GOT me into writing.
+Six years as a special correspondent with HT Wknd, and I came away with bylines I am supremely proud of.

-BACK THEN, I reported extensively, and in depth, on India's wildlife, conservation and climate issues.
-I continue to do so as a freelance writer.
+Back then I reported extensively, and in depth, on India's wildlife, conservation and climate issues.
+I continue to do so as a freelancer.

-This is a curated list of stories I am particularly fond of.
+Here I present a curated list of stories I am fond of.
 There's plenty more where that came from.
 The complete collection of my feature stories can be found on HT's website HERE.

 A PURRFECT STORM | PDF